Azure-Samples/iotedge-logging-and-monitoring-solution/README.md

 ## Distributed Tracing

-Refer to the [Distributed Tracing Sample](DistributedTracing) for the saample description in deployment instructions.
+Refer to the [Distributed Tracing Sample](DistributedTracing) for the sample description in deployment instructions.

 ## Pre-requisites